ryanantonydunn/nextjs-starter/README.md

 To import the global styles into all stories add this line: `import '../src/styles/globals.css';` to the top of `./.storybook/preview.js`.

+I'll cover some of the tricky bits here which are:

+-   The nextjs Image component
+-   Decorators/Wrappers (eg: <StoreProvider> wrapping every story properly)
+-   PostCSS
+-   SASS
+-   Absolute module imports inside storied components

 #### Next images

 To support the nextjs image component within stories we just need to add this to the `./.storybook/preview.js` file: